 Multi-Threading by Awareness Level

-Different stakeholders within the same organization often sit at different awareness levels.
-Map your contacts accordingly:
+Different stakeholders inside the same company often sit at different awareness levels.
+Map accordingly:

 Account-Based Marketing (ABM) and Awareness Levels

-In ABM prospecting, create awareness-specific campaigns for each target account:
+In ABM prospecting, build awareness-specific campaigns for each target account.

-Account Intelligence: Use business intelligence tools to understand where each account sits on the awareness spectrum.
-Coordinated Outreach: Ensure all touchpoints (email, social, content, advertising) align with the account’s awareness level.
-Progressive Campaign Strategy: Design multi-month campaigns that gradually increase awareness and move accounts through the progression.
+Use business intelligence tools to understand where each account sits on the spectrum.
+Make sure all touchpoints, whether email, social, content, or advertising, match that account’s awareness level.
+Design multi-month campaigns that build awareness progressively rather than hammering the same message repeatedly.

 Technology Stack Integration